-We have more information about special rules on pages 19 to 20.
+We have more information about special rules.

 Claiming AA under special rules means:

 - you do not need to have had problems looking after yourself for 6 months

 - your claim will be processed quickly

 - you get the benefit at the highest rate

 - the money is paid weekly

 - someone can make the claim on your behalf.